Global Family Medicine

 Global Medicine

-Residents in our seven residency programs participate in international experiences, which may be based on current international relationships established by the university and residency program or customized to a trainee's interests and goals.
+Residents in our eight residency programs participate in international experiences, which may be based on current international relationships established by the university and residency program or customized to a trainee's interests and goals.
 Experiences align with the Brocher Declaration established by the Advocacy for Global Health Partnerships to promote equity in global health.

 Planning an international rotation takes time, so we recommend you start early.
 Residents should allow 12 months for pre-departure preparation.
+Trainees qualify for business expense allowance reimbursement ($1,000 per year) which may be used to fund airline travel.

 Focus areas